Lu Milk Chocolate Biscuit Cookies

 Nutrition facts are based on a single serving.
 One serving is measured as two biscuits with a net weight of 25 grams.

-Serving 2 Cookies
+Serving size: 2 Cookies

 Saturated Fat